Amzani/apidesk-sdk-test-def/docs/models/components/listleadsresponsecustommappings.md

 # ListLeadsResponseCustomMappings

-Contains any custom mappings configured for the lead resource.
-This object may include key-value pairs that map custom fields to standard fields, allowing for tailored data representation.
-Useful for integrations that require specific field alignments.
+Contains custom mappings configured for the lead resource, providing additional context or data transformations specific to the service integration.
+This object helps in aligning the lead data with custom fields or structures defined in the CRM system.

 ## Example Usage